-We hope the Tabs on the left of our pages which link to many helpful Veterans websites will be useful.
+We hope the MENU on top of our pages which link to many helpful Veterans websites will be useful.
 We have searched the internet over the years and have had feedback from local Veterans who have had occasion to frequent these sites and found them to be helpful.
-If you find other sites to be useful please let Me know at email@example.com .
+If you find other sites to be useful please let Me know at [email protected] .
 We will be adding more links as we find those who are worthy.

 The Following Links are Websites with Across the Board Information on Several Veterans Benefits – The list of Button Links on the left side of our pages have more specific information based on the topics of the Button.

 - Military/Veteran ID Card – This site is where you go to request a Veteran ID Card (VIC).
 You will need a picture of a Gov ID card (drivers license) and a self portrait to submit when you fill out the form.
 To get on the vets.gov website you will need to login with an ID.me sign-in or MyHealthsVet or DS login.
 You can create an IDme account right on the page.

 - Military OneSource from the Department of Defense is your 24/7 gateway to trusted information, resources and confidential help.
 When MilLife happens, it’s your first line of support€ giving service members and military families tools to stay well and thrive.
 As a member of our military family you are eligible to use this program anytime, anywhere.
 Turn to Military OneSource for tax services, Money Management, parenting and child care, spouse employment help, webinars and online training, relocation and deployment tools, and much more.